 After NFL Super Bowl betting odds are released to the public, the numbers won’t stand still until kickoff.
 Once bets start coming in, sportsbooks will watch which way the money is flowing.
 If a lot goes on one side, then the operator has a liability on its hands.

 If the public money is right, then the book is on the hook for a big loss.
 Since sportsbooks are for-profit entities, they’d rather not have that happen.
 As a result, they may start shifting the numbers in a bid to even out the action.

 The side that sees the majority of bets will be made less attractive, while the other side may become a more appealing opportunity.
 If the initial move doesn’t have the desired effect, sportsbooks will make additional adjustments as needed.

 In a perfect world, operators are hoping for near-equal action on both sides.
 They’ll make a profit due to the built-in juice.
 When it’s time for you to place your Super Bowl bets, be sure to compare the current numbers to where they opened.
 This comparison can provide valuable clues on where the public money has been flowing.
 While there’s no guarantee that the public will be right or wrong, it’s still helpful to know the general public sentiment.

-Another big highlight on the Super Bowl betting menu is picking which player will win the MVP award.
+Another big highlight on the current Super Bowl betting menu is picking which player will win the MVP award.
 There are two significant ways to bet on the award: You can pick the individual player or make your call on which position will win.

 While you could place your bet on a QB and call it a day, the reality is that there won’t be a whole lot of value on the odds for those players.
 If you can dig deeper and find a potential gem, it’s a different story.
-For some clues, since 2000, a quarterback has won it 13 times.

 Betting on football is pretty standard across the sports betting industry.
 However, there could be a quirk or two that rears its head here and there.
 Here are the main points you need to know about NFL betting rules: